-"That's What She Said" our latest CD released in November 2017 received great reviews.
+"That's What She Said" our latest CD is still receiving great reviews.

 Check out what our critics are saying…

 Thank you for playing ‘Adversidad’ by Karina Colis

 Thank you for playing ‘Fantasy’ by Nioka Workman!

 Drumset Magazine - Isa Fraschini

 March 01, 2017

 "an interesting mix of jazz, classical and world styles that shows the potential of stringed instruments in "extra-cultured contexts," but above all the strength, beauty and creativity of women in music ... excellent drummer, Karina Colis is a pleasant discovery in beautiful evidence with great solos on Ellie, T'ainchy Blues and with intriguing and hypnotic brush-work on her "Adversidad."
 Good album."